Current as of August 2022 | Download print version (in PDF)

 Ratification of the Public Benefit Organizations Act 2013 (“PBO Act”) represented a significant potential change in the legal framework for NGOs.
 Upon commencement, the PBO Act will repeal the Non-Governmental Organizations Coordination Act (“NGO Act”), and create a new legal, regulatory, and institutional framework for non-profit organizations doing public benefit work in Kenya, under a single law.
 Kenya’s Parliament passed the PBO Act in December 2012 and the President approved it in January 2013, yet, despite two High Court judgements ordering the Government to gazette and implement the Act, the Government has failed to do so.
 The failure to set a commencement date for the Act, along with the ongoing possibility of its amendment, poses considerable challenges in determining the applicable law.
 With the two reported High Court decisions having relied on the provisions of the PBO Act, this matter becomes even more complicated.

 The PBO Act defines a PBO as a voluntary membership or non-membership group of individuals or organizations, which is autonomous, non-partisan, and non-profit.
 It is locally, nationally, or internationally organized and engages in public benefit activities.
 The Act defines a “public benefit activity” as one that supports or promotes the public benefit by: enhancing or promoting legitimate economic, environmental, social, or cultural development; protecting the environment; or lobbying or advocating on issues of general public interest or the well-being of a group of individuals or organizations (PBO Act Sections 5(1) and 2(1)).
 PBOs do not include:

 - Trade unions within the meaning of the Labour Relations Act of 2007;

 - Public bodies established by or under any written law;

-- Political parties within the meaning of the Political Parties Act of 2007;
+- Political parties within the meaning of the Political Parties Act No.11 of 2011;